 This is the oldest visual traditional method to determine the failure of the circuit board using magnifying glass or calibrated microscope.
 Here, you can predict when the correction is required.
 The advantage of this method is the low cost.
 The disadvantages include high long-term costs, human subjective errors, difficulty in data collection, and discontinuous defect detection.

-This electrical method detects manufacturing defects and test analog, digital, and mixed-signal components using needle bed tester and flying probe tester.
+This electrical method detects manufacturing defects and tests analog, digital, and mixed-signal components using a needle bed tester and flying probe tester.
 The major advantage of this method includes low test cost of each board, fast and thorough short and open test, programming firmware, strong digital and functional test capabilities, high defect coverage, and easy programming.
 The disadvantages include the need to assess fixtures, programming and debugging time, the cost of making fixtures, and the difficulty of using them.

 This method tests the functional modules of the circuit board at the middle stage and the end of the production line using special test equipment to confirm the quality of the circuit board.
-There are two types of functional testing namely latest solid model and stacked testing.
+There are two types of functional testing namely the latest solid model and stack testing.
 This method does not provide in-depth data such as foot-level and component-level diagnostics for process improvement and requires specialized equipment with a well-designed test process.
 Since it is difficult to write functional test programs, it’s not suitable for most circuit board production lines.

 This method confirms manufacturing defects using a combination of image analysis, computer, and automatic control technologies.
 This test is done before the electrical testing to improve the pass rate of electrical processing or functional testing.
 Hence, the cost of correcting defects is much lower than the cost of the final test.

 ⑤ Laser Detection System